Arquisoft/viade_en1b/README.md

 # VIADE EN1B

-This repository contains a skeleton of the VIADE project.

 This project is an assignment for the [Software Architecture course](https://arquisoft.github.io/) following [these requirements](https://labra.solid.community/public/SoftwareArchitecture/AssignmentDescription/).

 More information about how this project has been setup is available [in the wiki](https://github.com/Arquisoft/viade_en1b/wiki).